oliiiiiiiiiiiii/Code-bin/Computers_suck_at_math.md

 ###### Belive me now ?

-Now is this explanable well yeah it is :
+Now is this explanable ?
+Well yeah it is.

 I really could explain it here but don't feel like doing it here